Im-Adriano/BattlePaddle/README.md

 # BattlePaddle
 Still in alpha, it works but still needs a lot of cleaning up and documentation.
-This is in progress now
+This is work in progress.

 ## What is it?